Hundreds of educators joined with striking bus drivers on the picket line Wednesday at a number of protest hubs throughout Seattle.

 Wednesday’s strike began at 1:15 p.m. at five different locations around the city, with dozens of Seattle teachers appearing alongside the bus drivers.

-The Seattle Education Association, which represents 5,000 Seattle public educators, made the decision last week to join the bus drivers to demonstrate support while not disrupting the school day.
+The Seattle Education Association, which represents 5,000 Seattle public educators, made the decision last week to join the bus drivers, demonstrating support while not disrupting the school day.
 Wednesday was a half day for students, with the remainder of it designated for teacher planning.

 In South Seattle, school nurses, teachers assistants, parents and students from Emerson elementary, Orca K-8 and Rainier Beach High School joined the bus drivers on the picket line at the local bus depot to chant “What do we want?
 Healthcare.
 When do we want it?
 Now.”